Irony punctuation: Pseudo-HTML tags

-Paired punctuation

 Brackets

 Rhetorical questions in some informal situations can use a bracketed question mark, e.g., "Oh, really[?]".
 The equivalent for an ironic or sarcastic statement would be a bracketed exclamation mark, e.g., "Oh, really[!]".
-Subtitles, such as in Teletext, sometimes use an exclamation mark within brackets or parentheses to mark sarcasm.
+Subtitles, such as in Teletext, sometimes use an exclamation mark within parentheses, (!), to mark sarcasm.

 Tildes

+Another method of expressing sarcasm (or, perhaps, irony) is by using tildes (~).

+For example, a "fanpost" on the sports blog Card Chronicle described its community culture of using the tilde for this purpose thusly: